Sanrax/flashcart-guides/docs/tutorials/formatting.md

         1. Double-click on `sdFormatWindows.exe` to launch.
             - You may encounter a Windows Defender SmartScreen warning.
 Click on the underlined `More Info` text at the top of the warning, then select `Run Anyway`.
+            - Sometimes, sdFormatWindows can be detected as malicious by some antivirus software due to requiring Admin privileges and not being signed.
+You can add an exception for sdFormatWindows.exe to your AV if this occurs.

         1. A User Account Control (UAC) prompt should show up next.
 Click `Yes` to launch the program as administrator.